apaciuk/rails-7-saas-jumpstart-octo/README.md

 ## Roles ##

-* Admin as boolean flag on User model
+* Admin as boolean flag on User model (manual - in console)
 * Member and other roles as enum on User model

 # JS & CSS Bundling with Rollup - no webpack/webpacker